 • Hot water (wet systems)

-• Electric (dry systems)
+• Electric (dry systems).

-Warm water – wet systems
+Warm water – wet underfloor heating

 Wet UFH systems use warm water to heat your home, in the same way that radiators do.
 A series of pipes are installed under the floor, embedded in a type of cement-sand mixture called screed, which is used to even out the surface.
-Screed is ideal for UFH because it’s really good at absorbing and radiating the heat from the pipes.
-The pipes circulate warm water across your floor space, heating the room from the ground up.

 Wet systems can be connected to any type of boiler.
 They also work well with renewable energy technologies and can be connected to a solar water-heating system or heat pumps.
-The system is fitted with a thermostat so you can control the temperature, just like a traditional central heating system.

-Electric – dry systems
+Electric – dry underfloor heating

 Dry system UFH consists of a series of electrical wires or heating mats, installed under your flooring on top of a layer of floor insulation.